Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Setup, Estimation, and Inference

 \subsubsection{Inference Procedure for Weak-instrument-robust Statistics}

-In this section, we describe a full-vector wild bootstrap procedure for Anderson-Rubin (AR) type weak-IV-robust statistics with or without CCE.
-Recall that $\beta_n = \beta_0 + \mu_{\beta}/\sqrt{n}$.
+In this section, we describe a full-vector wild bootstrap procedure for Anderson-Rubin (AR) type weak-IV-robust statistics with or without CRVE.
+Recall that $\beta_n = \beta_0 + \mu_{\beta}/r_n$.
 Under the null, we have $\mu_\beta = 0$, or equivalently, $\beta_n =\beta_0$.
-First, define the AR statistic without CCE as
+First, define the AR statistic without CRVE as

 where $\hat{A}_z$ is a $d_z \times d_z$ weighting matrix with an asymptotically deterministic limit as specified in Assumption \ref{assumption: AR_further_assumptions} below, $f_{i,j} = \widetilde{Z}_{i,j}\bar{\eps}^r_{i,j}$, $\bar{\eps}^r_{i,j} = y_{i,j} - X^{\top}_{i,j} \beta_0 - W_{i,j}^{\top} \bar{\gamma}^r $, and $\bar{\gamma}^r$ is the null-restricted ordinary least squares (OLS) estimator of $\gamma$: